cityuseattle/CybersecurityClub/README.md

 ## Github Pages

 One of the great things about Jekyll is its simplicity.
-To create a new page, all you have to do is create a new HTML or Markdown file.
+To create a new page, you must create a new HTML or Markdown file.

 Just specify the branch and the directory (usually `main` and `/docs`, or `main` and `root`) from where GitHub Pages should build your site.